exercism/python/docs/TRACEBACKS.md

 print(sum)
 ```

-Running this code will give you a prompt where you can type in commands.
+Running this code will give you a pdb prompt where you can type in commands.
 Write `help` to get a list of commands.
 The most common ones are `step` which steps into a function called at that line.
 `next` steps over a function call and move to the next line. `where` tells you which line you are on.